q-g-j/qminesweeper/README.md

 ***Minesweeper clone for Qt written in C++***

-Finally managed to fix the auto-reveal function.
+Fixed the auto-reveal function.
 Some window styling to do still.

-Seems to not compile anymore with Qt >= 6.
+Updated code for Qt6 compatibility.